 Hello!
 I am currently a master’s candidate at SEAS in Harvard University.
 I spend time as a graduate researcher at DASlab, advised by Prof. Stratos Idreos, where I think about how to design neural network architectures.
 We want to determine if there exists a best formulation of parameters to solve a given problem subject to budget, speed, and accuracy constraints.
 Understanding the space of such architectures will give us better understanding of picking which model to solve the emerging class of cognitive tasks in machine learning, and help us avoid the curse of bigger models = better generalization.

 Very recently, I’m also interested in how we can design efficient datasets.
 I’m exploring ideas from computational neuroscience to inform how we can achieve better generalization with fewer examples.

 I started this website to improve my writing and to keep track of important trends in my research interests.
+I’m also interested in applying for a PhD for the 2023 academic year!
 Please feel free to write me at

 /< albertge /> at g.harvard.edu to get in touch.